- Code GEND3016

 Workload130 hours of total student learning time made up from:

-a) 30 hours of contact: 18 hours of lectures and 12 hours of tutorials.
+a) 36 hours of contact over 12 weeks: 24 hours of lectures and 12 hours of workshop and workshop-like activities, and

 Requisite and Incompatibility